 - What are some of the policies that may have contributed to this distrust?

-- Have you heard First Nations people’s lived experiences about their contact with services?
+- Have you heard Aboriginal and Torres Strait Islander people’s lived experiences about their contact with services?

 - How would you know that First Nations people’s experience is different from your own?